 The master plan of the airport is to be included as part of the concession agreement and should specify the land use and other restrictions on development of the airport.
-It must also earmark the vacant lands for future expansion of the airport by the Concessionaire, which is being stipulated as an obligation of the Concessionaire for catering to increased traffic volumes over the concession period.
+It must also earmark the vacant lands for future expansion of the airport.

-The Concessionaire is expected to finance the expenditure on construction and operation of the airport from the revenues that it would receive from User Fees, commercial activities and city side development.
+The Concessionaire is expected to meet the expenditure relating to operation, management and development of the airport from revenues that it would generate from User Fees, commercial activities and city side development.
 This would provide a mechanism for optimising on the overall operations of the airport while reducing the costs to the public exchequer and the user.

-Airport revenues to meet costs of construction and operation
+Airport revenues to meet costs of operation, management and development